 Radio numbers are assigned by the airport.
 Trailer vehicles are not assigned radio numbers, only the towing vehicle.
 Misuse or non-compliance with set requirements lead to the withdrawal of authorisation for the manoeuvring area.
 The radio number must be marked in accordance with chapter.
 16.1.5.7.

 16.2.10.
-Light signals within the manoeuvring area in the event of radio failure
+Loss of Radio Communication